-Amortization expense recognized on intangible assets was \$189,000 and \$345,000 during the three months ended June 27, 2015 and June 28, 2014, respectively.
+Amortization expense recognized on intangible assets was \$112,000 and \$417,000 during the three and nine months ended December 26, 2015, respectively.
+Amortization expense of \$345,000 and \$1,034,000 was recognized during the three and nine months ended December 27, 2014, respectively.

-During the three months ended June 27, 2015, the Company acquired certain manufactured housing assets and liabilities of two companies, both of which were accounted for as business combinations.
+During the nine months ended December 26, 2015, the Company acquired certain manufactured housing assets and liabilities of two companies, both of which were accounted for as business combinations.
 The purchase price for the assets and liabilities assumed was allocated based on their estimated fair values and is preliminary.
 The measurement periods for the valuation of assets acquired and liabilities assumed end as soon as information on the facts and circumstances that existed as of the acquisition dates becomes available, but do not exceed 12 months.
-Adjustments in purchase price allocations may require a recasting of the amounts allocated to goodwill retroactive to the periods in which the acquisitions occurred.
+Adjustments in purchase price allocations may require adjustments of the amounts allocated to goodwill.